ysj9909/FFNet/README.md

-# FFNet
+# MetaMixer Is All You Need

-MetaMixer Is All You Need
+Official PyTorch implementation of FFNet, from the following paper "[MetaMixer Is All You Need](https://arxiv.org/abs/2406.02021v1)".